Laura Malmivaara: Non-fiction television

 Malmivaara has hosted two television programs.
 She hosted Peili, a show based on a board game, which ran for two seasons and aired on MTV3 AVA from 2009 to 2010.
 From 2012 to 2013, Malmivaara hosted the travel series Lauran matkakuvia: Tukholma, which also ran for two seasons on Liv.
 In each episode of the series, she travelled to Stockholm, Sweden, with an alternating celebrity guest.

 In 2017, Malmivaara participated in the tenth season of Tanssii tähtien kanssa, the Finnish version of Dancing with the Stars, with dancer Mikko Ahti as her partner.

 Blogging

 Malmivaara frequently blogged for the women's magazine Evita, published by Bonnier Publications Oy from 2010 to 2013.

 Personal life

 Malmivaara's younger brother, Olli, is a former professional ice hockey player, and actress and singer Malla Malmivaara (also born Laura Malmivaara) is her second cousin.

 Malmivaara has two daughters, born in 2004 and 2006, with director Aku Louhimies, to whom she was married from 2003 to 2012.
-As of 2017, she lives in Helsinki.